-At Air Canada, safety is our top priority.
-Following Transport Canada’s approval, after an almost two-year regulatory process, the Boeing 737 MAX has been ungrounded by regulatory bodies worldwide, and we will resume commercial operations on February 1, 2021.
+At Air Canada, safety is our top priority, Following Transport Canada’s approval, after an almost two-year regulatory process, the Boeing 737 MAX has been ungrounded by regulatory bodies worldwide, and we resumed commercial operations on February 1, 2021.

 Our Boeing 737 MAX flights will resume on February 1, 2021 on select flights between Toronto and Montreal, Halifax, Ottawa, Calgary and Edmonton.